 Step three: If the resolution of the grievance proposed in the written response by the step two administrator is not acceptable, the grievant may advance the grievance to the step three administrator.
-The step three administrator is the vice president for human resources or the vice provost for faculty affairsthe vice president for human resources.
+The step three administrator is the vice president for human resources or the vice provost for faculty affairs.
 The grievant must advance the complaint to the step three administrator within five weekdays of receiving the written response from the step two administrator.
-If the grievant works in a college or academic vice president's division, the step three administrator will provide a copy of the grievance to the executive vice president and provost.
-Advancement of a grievance to step three includes consideration by an impartial CAPFA Administrative and Professional Faculty Senate hearing panel, unless the grievant petitions the step three administrator to bypass the hearing panel and rule on the grievance.
-If the step three administrator accepts the request to rule on the grievance, there is no subsequent opportunity for the grievance to be heard by an CAPFA Administrative and Professional Faculty Senate hearing panel.
-If the step three administrator does not accept the petition, a CAPFA Administrative and Professional Faculty Senate hearing panel is formed to review the grievance as outlined in these procedures.
-An Administrative and Professional Faculty Senate CAPFA hearing panel may also be convened to determine whether a complaint may be grieved under university policy.
+If the grievant works in a college or academic vice president's division, the step three administrator will provide the provost a copy of the grievance to the provost.

+Advancement of a grievance to step three includes consideration by an impartial Administrative and Professional Faculty Senate hearing panel unless the grievant petitions the step three administrator to bypass the hearing panel and rule on the grievance.
+If the step three administrator accepts the request to rule on the grievance, there is no subsequent opportunity for the grievance to be heard by an Administrative and Professional Faculty Senate hearing panel.
+If the step three administrator does not accept the petition, an Administrative and Professional Faculty Senate hearing panel is formed to review the grievance as outlined in these procedures.
+An Administrative and Professional Faculty Senate hearing panel may also be convened to determine whether a complaint may be grieved under university policy.

 Within five weekdays, the step three administrator, or appropriate designated representative, acknowledges receipt of the grievance and forwards a copy of the "Hearing Procedures of the Committee on Administrative and Professional Faculty Grievances" to parties in the grievance process.
-The step three administrator also forwards a copy of the grievance immediately to the Administrative and Professional Faculty Senate Vice Presidentehair of CAPFA.
+The step three administrator also and forwards a copy of the grievance immediately to the chair of Administrative and Professional Faculty Senate Vice President.
+Within five weekdays, the Administrative and Professional Faculty Senate Vice President acknowledges receipt of the grievance and forwards a copy of the "Hearing Procedures for Administrative and Professional Faculty Grievances" to parties in the grievance and Professional Faculty Senate Vice President acknowledges receipt of the grievance and forwards a copy of the "Hearing Procedures for Administrative and Professional Faculty Grievances" to parties in the grievance process.

-Hearing Panel: A grievance hearing for A/P faculty is conducted by an ad hoc panel selected by the Administrative and Professional Faculty Senate Vice President CAPFA chair from the current A/P Faculty Senate membership, including Senators and Alternates.
-A hearing panel consists of three A/P Faculty Faculty Handbook 2021 - 2022

-Senators or Alternates, an alternate panel member, and the non-voting chair.
+Hearing Panel: A grievance hearing for A/P faculty is conducted by an ad hoc panel selected by the Administrative and Professional Faculty Senate Vice President from the current A/P Faculty Senate membership, including Senators and Alternates.
+A hearing panel consists of three A/P Faculty Senators or Alternates, an alternate panel member, and the non-voting chair.
 The chair polls all appointees to ensure that they have no conflict of interest in the case.
 Either party may challenge one of the appointments, including the alternate.
 Other replacements are made only for cause.
 The alternate serves as a replacement panel member if the need arises.

-To ensure uniformity in practice, the Administrative and Professional Faculty Senate Vice President chair of CAPFA-serves as the non-voting chair of each hearing panel.
-In the event that the Administrative and Professional Faculty Senate Vice President chair of CAPFA has a conflict of interest concerning a case, the chair appoints a replacement from among the Administrative and Professional Faculty senators who serve on CAPFA at-large to serve as chair of the hearing panel.
-In the unlikely event that all A/P faculty senators and alternates have a conflict of interest concerning a case, the Administrative and Professional Faculty Senate Vice President CAPFA chair, in consultation with the A/P Faculty Senate president, and an appropriate senior administrative official (president, provost, vice president for human resources), will appoint a non-voting chair and panelists from the A/P faculty at large.
+To ensure uniformity in practice, the Administrative and Professional Faculty Senate Vice President serves as the non-voting chair of each hearing- panel.
+If the Administrative and Professional Faculty Senate Vice President has a conflict of interest concerning a case, they chair appoints a replacement from among the Administrative and Professional Faculty senators who serve on the Commission for Administrative and Professional Faculty Affairs (CAPFA) at-large to serve as chair of the hearing panel.
+In the unlikely event that all A/P faculty senators and alternates have a conflict of interest concerning a case, the Administrative and Professional Faculty Senate Vice President, in consultation with the A/P Faculty Senate presidentPresident, and an appropriate senior administrative official (president, provost, vice president for human resources), will appoint a non-voting chair and panelists from the A/P faculty at large.